Type 63 anti-aircraft gun: Construction

 The modification was made by bolting a steel plate over the opening in the hull for the turret with 27 bolts.
 The plate was reinforced with a vertical steel beam welded to the hull floor and the bottom of the roof plate.
-A twin 37mm Type 61 anti aircraft gun was removed from its 4-wheeled carriage and it's traversing gearbox was bolted to the middle of the steel plate.
+A 37mm Type 65 twin-barrels anti-aircraft gun was removed from its 4-wheeled carriage and it's traversing gearbox was bolted to the middle of the steel plate.
 A turret was made from welded sheet metal and bolted to the floor of the anti aircraft gun mount.
 The only ammunition stowage was two metal bins, one located on each side of the outside of the hull.
 A travel lock made from channel iron is located on the engine deck of the tank.

 Service history

-Both Type 63 and Type 65 were supplied to the NVA by China during the Vietnam War.
-The NVA were supplied with several examples of the tank from China and used them during the Vietnam War, but only a small number were available due to the lack of adequate anti-aircraft equipment.
-It remained in service with the post-war People's Army of Vietnam, as well as the PLA, with the last numbers being retired in 1990.